A/1.5 QUT Assurance, Risk and Integrity Services charter

 - Standards on Information Systems Auditing Standards issued by the Information Systems Audit and Control Association

-- Auditing and Assurance Standards Board (AUASB Auditing Standards) as appropriate to internal auditing, and
+- Auditing and Assurance Standards Board (AUASB Auditing Standards) as appropriate to internal auditing.

 - comply with professional standards of conduct

-- possess the knowledge, skills, and technical proficiency essential to the performance of assurance, audits and co-ordination of risk management activities
+- possess the knowledge, skills, and technical proficiency essential to the performance of internal audits

 - be skilled in dealing with people and in communicating audit and risk issues effectively